This webpage provides Floodplain Permitting information related to:

-The Boulder County Engineer has issued General Floodplain Development Permits (FDP) in accordance with Section 4-404.1 of the Boulder County Land Use Code.
+The Boulder County Floodplain Management Program issues General Floodplain Development Permits (FDP) in accordance with Section 4-404.1 of the Boulder County Land Use Code:

-The General FDPs covers projects and uses in the FO District that have been determined by the County Engineer to meet the applicable criteria set forth in Section 4-404.1(B) of the Boulder County Land Use Code, which, among other criteria, includes those projects and uses that have been determined to have minimal or no impact on flood hazards.
+General FDPs cover projects and uses in the FO District that have been determined by the Floodplain Management Program to meet the applicable criteria set forth in Section 4-404.1(B) of the Boulder County Land Use Code, which, among other criteria, includes those projects and uses that have been determined to have minimal or no impact on flood hazards.

-The General FDPs allows certain projects and uses to take place without the need for an Individual Floodplain Development Permit.
-Some projects permitted by the General FDPs still require notification of the County Engineer as described below.
+General FDPs allow certain projects and uses to take place without the need for an Individual Floodplain Development Permit.
+Some projects permitted by the General FDP still require notification of the Floodplain Management Program as described below.

-FOR PROJECTS UNDER THE GENERAL FDPs THAT REQUIRE NOTIFICATION BE SUBMITTED TO THE COUNTY ENGINEER
+FOR PROJECTS UNDER THE GENERAL FDPs THAT REQUIRE NOTIFICATION BE SUBMITTED TO THE FLOODPLAIN MANAGEMENT PROGRAM